bgamari/ghc-wiki-import/working-conventions/fixing-bugs.md

 1. **Fix the bug**!

-  - If your proposed fix has non-local consequences, please consult us (on cvs-ghc@…) before investing too much of your time.
+  - If your proposed fix has non-local consequences, please consult us (on ghc-devs@…) before investing too much of your time.
   - Please follow our [coding conventions](working-conventions#)
   - Comment your fix in the source code, and include a reference to the bug ticket number, e.g. "`#1466`" (this helps when grepping for the fix later).
 It is often helpful to give a small example code fragment that demonstrates the need for your fix.
 This isn't always relevant; sometimes you are fixing a plain error, but often it's more subtle than that.